Bluebird Psychology In The Media

 7 Things ‘Emotionally Strong’ Grandparents Do Differently, According to Child Psychologists by Casey Clark

 Emotionally strong grandparents foster deep connections by practicing patience, active listening, and offering support without judgment.
 They avoid overindulgence, encourage resilience by refraining from fixing every problem, and let go of past mistakes to maintain a positive relationship.
-By setting healthy boundaries and modeling emotional regulation, they create a nurturing environment that strengthens intergenerational bonds.
+By setting healthy boundaries and modelling emotional regulation, they create a nurturing environment that strengthens intergenerational bonds.

 Crunchy Tales